May 23: This interview segment I filmed with

 Jul 19: What an honor to co-interview former Austrian President Dr. Heinz Fischer at the Ban Ki-moon Centre for Global Citizens (credit: WVPU).

-May 19: Honored to chair this panel at the Diplomatic Academy with OSCE and UNIDO.
+May 19: Honored to chair a panel at the Diplomatic Academy with OSCE and UNIDO.
+Focus on creating

 Jun 19: It was my pleasure to support Suad Mohamed in preparing for her great speech for World Refugee Day 2019. (credit: KAICIID)